stratdev3/SimpleW/documentation/simplew/docs/addons/helper-razor.md

             var server = new SimpleWServer(IPAddress.Any, 8080);

             server.UseRazorModule(options => {
-                options.Views = "Views" // path of your views folder
+                options.ViewsPath = "Views"; // path of your views folder
             });
             server.MapGet("/api/home/index", () => {
                 // the model can be strongly typed or anonymous like in this example